 Another American auto manufacturer that has attracted a lot of attention is Ford.
-Ford has been performing incredibly well as a company over the past few years -- it's making good vehicles, is consistently profitable, recently reinstated its dividend, and has done a remarkable job paying down its .
+Ford has been performing incredibly well as a company over the past few years -- it's making good vehicles, is consistently profitable, recently reinstated its dividend, and has done a remarkable job paying down its debt.
 But Ford's stock price is down over 20% over the past year.
 Does this create an incredible buying opportunity, or are there hidden risks with the stock that investors need to know about?
-To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on right now, and why.
-Simply to get instant access to this premium report.
+To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on whether Ford is a buy right now, and why.
+Simply click here to get instant access to this premium report.

 The article GM Stock Hits Post-Bankruptcy Low originally appeared on Fool.com.

 Andrew Tonner has no positions in the stocks mentioned above.
 Brendan Byrnes owns shares of General Motors.
 The Motley Fool has no positions in the stocks mentioned above.
 Motley Fool newsletter services recommend General Motors.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.